msumonctg/sumon-git/README.md

 → Import the database file 'testdb.sql' into your database.<br>
 → This will be fully functional on live web server or any web server with preinstalled mail server.
 In localhost without preinstalled mail server this package can't work properly.<br>

+# Compatibility
+<b>→ PHP 7</b>

+# Important Instruction
+At 'functionHandler.php' make a little change inside function 'send_email' on line no 127 replace example.com with your own site address.
+Do not make change of any url part following example.com